Proofread an Artwork

 Barcode Tool

-The Barcode tool helps you to verify the barcodes used in the artwork.
+The Barcode tool helps you to verify the barcodes available in the artwork.

 Access Barcode Information